krusema/ndm/README.md

 directory.
 This way, commands like `npm install` can be executed without the constant risk of malware infection, since the docker container can only access the working directory and is deleted once the command finishes.

-**To be clear** this is a handy script, not an actively maintained project.
+**To be clear** at this time this is a handy script, not an actively maintained project.

 I recommend not having npm/node installed on any computer and to work exclusively in docker containers, such as dev containers.
-This script is convenient for running commands like `npm install` from the command line without risking malware infection.
+This script is convenient for running commands like `npm install` or `npm start` from the command line without risking malware infection.

 ## Setup